Jono-99/IPTPrelimAssessment2/Documentation/documentation.md

 Jonathan: I believe we just have the statement of intent to do.
 Going to bed now, will finish tomorrow.

+Sophia: Any other additional changes to the gantt chart or diagrams will be appreciated because I think there isn't enough information, but if there are no other additional changes to be made then that is fine as well.
+A little more detail in the logbook is suggested but not required :)

 ## Requirement report (Jonathan is currently working on this)
 - In separate document